jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   - **Speaker** means—
     (a) the Speaker of the House of Representatives; or (b) if the Speaker of the House of Representatives is (for whatever reason) unable to act, the Deputy Speaker of the House of Representatives; or
-    (c) if neither the Speaker of the House of Representatives nor the Deputy Speaker of the House of Representatives is (for whatever reason) able to act, an Acting Speaker of the House of Representatives who is able to act
+    (c) if neither the Speaker of the House of Representatives nor the Deputy Speaker of the House of Representatives is (for whatever reason) able to act, a member with authority to act as Speaker (within the meaning of section 49(3) of the Parliament Act 2025)
   - **special voter** , in relation to any election, means a person qualified under this Act to vote as a special voter at that election
   - **statement** includes not only words but also pictures, visual images, gestures, and other methods of signifying meaning
   - **supplementary roll** , in relation to any district, means a supplementary roll printed for the district and for the time being in force